Enhancing image quality prediction with self-supervised visual masking: Results

 \myfigure{mask_noise_blur}{Comparison of our E-MAE metric masks for the noise (fifth row) and blur (sixth row) distortions as a function of different image contrast ($\times 0.5, \times 1,$ and $\times 2$).
 In the fourth row, we also show a map with the human sensitivity to local contrast changes as predicted by a traditional model of visual contrast masking \cite[Eq.4]{tursun2019luminance}.
-In all cases, darker means less sensitive.
-However, the scale of our masks that serve as weights in the E-MAE metric is different than the one for the visual contrast masking model that directly denotes the hypothetical HVS response to local distortion contrast. }{1.0}
+In all cases, darker means more masking (less sensitive to distortion).}{1.0}